roytang/blog/content/notes/2017/04/853825794652557312/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/853825794652557312/
+title: ''
 ---

-RT [@Kasparov63](https://twitter.com/Kasparov63/): We think of dictatorship as military coup, but people vote their way into authoritarianism with tragic frequency. https://t…
+We think of dictatorship as military coup, but people vote their way into authoritarianism with tragic frequency. https://twitter.com/SvakeStake/status/853665906999873538